On View

 Crystal Bridges Museum of American Art

-Slowly Toward the North (1984), a sculpture now on view in Crystal Bridges’ North Forest, commemorates the Great Migration, the large movement of Black Americans from the rural South to cities in the North from 1918-1970.
+Richard Hunt's Slowly Toward the North (1984), a sculpture on view in Crystal Bridges’ North Forest, commemorates the Great Migration, the large movement of Black Americans from the rural South to cities in the North from 1918-1970.
 The work combines two symbolically significant forms: a train and a push plow.
 The train form emerges from the steam locomotive’s driving wheels and front-end cowcatcher whose components present themselves prominently in the work.
 Viewed from the opposing side, the work recalls the forms of stylized handles, handlebars, plowshare and wheel of a push plow cultivator used by Hunt in the South when visiting family.
 The two primary elements point in opposite directions; the locomotive faces north, an allusion to the mode of transportation that brought many Black southerners to the industrial North.
 The plow points toward the agrarian South, representing the human labor (rather than animal or machines) used to till the earth.

 Steelmakers